oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 ### Testing the Tutorial

-A total of five source files are in the `src/` directory, declaring a total of five kernels.
-Three kernels use the functor programming model, and the other two use the lambda programming model.
+A total of six source files are in the `src/` directory, declaring a total of six kernels.
+Four kernels use the functor programming model, and the other two use the lambda programming model.

-For functor programming model, one kernel is declared with register-mapped kernel invocation interface inferred by default by the compiler and the other two are explicitly declared with streaming pipelined kernel invocation interface, one demonstrates streaming pipelined kernel invocation interface with a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_accept_downstream_stall` property that allows down-stream components to backpressure while the other demonstrates the streaming pipelined kernel invocation interface without a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` property that does not allows down-stream components to backpressure.
+For functor programming model, one kernel is declared with register-mapped kernel invocation interface inferred by default by the compiler and the other three are explicitly declared with streaming kernel invocation interface, one demonstrates streaming kernel invocation interface with a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_accept_downstream_stall` property that allows down-stream components to backpressure, the other demonstrates the streaming kernel invocation interface without a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` property that does not allows down-stream components to backpressure and another demonstrates the streaming pipelined kernel invocation interface.

 For lambda programming model, one kernel is declared with the register-mapped kernel invocation interface inferred by default by the compiler and the other kernel is explicitly declared with the streaming kernel invocation interface without a `ready_in` interface through `sycl::ext::intel::experimental::streaming_interface_remove_downstream_stall` property that does not allows down-stream components to backpressure.